Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

-We systematically study the effect of U-Hubbard repulsion on the band structure; in Fig. \ref{fig-band-u} we show the evolution of the band structure for PS and LDA approximations as $U$-term changes in a range from $0.5$ eV to $2.0$ eV.
+We systematically study the effect of U-Hubbard repulsion on the band structure; in Fig. \ref{fig-band-u}, we show the evolution of the band structure for PS and LDA approximations as $U$-term changes in a range from $0.5$ eV to $2.0$ eV.
 In general, for the same U-term value, there are similarities between PS and LDA; below the Fermi level, the bands around the $\Gamma$ point that are mainly composed by d$_{yz}$ and d$_{xy}$ orbitals, these orbitals are pushed to lower energies as the U-term increases, favoring the hybridization between these orbitals (see Fig. \ref{S-bnd-partial}).
 Along M$_{x}$ to X path, we can observe that these states are slightly pushed below the Fermi level.
-These bands are rather modified due to they are mainly composed of d$_{xy}$-orbitals being close to integer filling then exhibiting a less grade of hybridization (see Fig. \ref{fig-bn-u0} right panel).
-Besides, from M$_{y}$-$\Gamma$ as the Hubbard-U increase, the bands are pushed to higher energies inducing a band distribution aiding the occupation of the d$_{xz}$ orbitals, which slightly hybridize with the d$_{xy}$ orbitals just below the Fermi level (see Fig. \ref{S-bnd-partial}).
+These bands are rather modified due to they are mainly composed of d$_{xy}$-orbitals being close to integer filling and then exhibiting a less grade of hybridization (see Fig. \ref{fig-bn-u0} right panel).
+Besides, from M$_{y}$-$\Gamma$ as the Hubbard-U increases, the bands are pushed to higher energies inducing a band distribution aiding the occupation of the d$_{xz}$ orbitals, which slightly hybridize with the d$_{xy}$ orbitals just below the Fermi level (see Fig. \ref{S-bnd-partial}).
 Although, for PS approximation, we can distinguish three ranges of $U$-term values.
-The first region, between 0 $\leq$ U $\leq$ 1.4 eV, is characterized by a metallic state (with bands crossing the Fermi level at $\Gamma$, in the first three plots of the top panel in Fig. \ref{fig-band-u}).
-In the second region, for 1.4 $\leq$ U $\leq$ 1.8 eV, we can observe that the electronic-like band at $\Gamma$ and the Dirac-like bands are pushed to high energies given to the system a semi-metallic character (due to the gap around $\Gamma$ point).
+The first region, between 0 $\leq$ U $\leq$ 1.4 eV, is characterized by a metallic state (with a band crossing the Fermi level at $\Gamma$, in the first three plots of the top panel in Fig. \ref{fig-band-u}).
+In the second region, for 1.4 $\leq$ U $\leq$ 1.8 eV, we can observe that the bands at $\Gamma$ and the Dirac-like bands are pushed to high energies given to the system a semimetallic character (due to the gap around $\Gamma$ point).
 These changes are simultaneous with the phase transition when symmetry changes from Bb2$_{1}$m to Pn2$_{1}$a, as discussed before.
-In the last region, U $\geq$ 1.8 eV, the Dirac-like bands are suppressed due to the orbital occupation rearrangement favoring the band hybridization, in which the d$_{yz}$ are shifted to high energies separated by a gap of 0.18 eV of the hybridized d$_{yz}$-d$_{xz}$ orbitals below the Fermi level (see Fig. \ref{Fig-u20-ps}).
-The suppression of the Dirac-like bands allows the emergence of an insulator phase with Pn2$_{1}$a structure along with PS approximation.
+In the last region, U $\geq$ 1.8 eV, the Dirac-like bands are suppressed due to the orbital occupation rearrangement favoring the band hybridization, in which the d$_{yz}$ are shifted to higher energies separated by a gap of 0.16 eV of the hybridized d$_{yz}$-d$_{xz}$ orbitals below the Fermi level (see Fig. \ref{Fig-u20-ps}, for U $=$ 2 eV).
+The suppression of the Dirac-like bands allows the emergence of a narrow bandgap insulator phase with Pn2$_{1}$a structure along with PS approximation; also, we can observe the gap oppening around the Fermi level in the total density of states displayed in Fig. \ref{S-dos-u}.